What we look for in Gainesville renters

 Our recommendation

-After the background check is reviewed we make a recommendation to the real estate investor based upon our experience as rental managers in Gainesville and the information that we have verified.
-Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is reviewed we make a recommendation to the owner based upon our experience as property managers in Gainesville and the information that we have verified.
+Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a free tool for anyone who hopes to find out more about Gainesville and neighboring communities.
-The Guide to Real Estate compiles data regarding what has sold and what is currently listed, as well as many surprising facts that you might not know.
-Also, our Guide has some fundamentals of life in Gainesville.
-Yes, most of this is helpful for purchasers and sellers, but owners and renters will probably also find this data to be somewhat informative.
+Our Guide to Real Estate is a helpful resource for everyone who hopes to find out more about Gainesville and nearby communities.
+The Guide to Real Estate compiles data regarding what has sold and what is currently listed, as well as a few surprising facts that you might not be aware of.
+In addition, our Guide features some fundamentals of life in Gainesville.
+Of course, all of this is helpful for buyers and sellers, but real estate investors and renters might also find these resources to be somewhat eye-opening.

 Our Broker Will Nesbitt